 In step one, the number of latent family profiles is determined without the distal outcomes that will be part of the secondary model.
-The profile indicators were based on preintervention data on parenting (praise and harsh discipline), family (caregiver age, education and depression), and child (hyperactivity symptoms and emotional problems) risk factors.
+The profile indicators were based on preintervention data on parenting (praise and harsh discipline), family (caregiver age, education, and depression), and child (hyperactivity symptoms and emotional problems) risk factors.
 Missing data on these profile indicators ranged from 6.7% (for caregiver education) to 19.8% (caregiver depression).
-When compared to complete cases, those with missing data on profile indicators had younger children, were more likely to be allocated to the control group and less likely to identify themselves as part of an ethnic minority.
+When compared to complete cases, those with missing data on profile indicators had younger children, were more likely to be allocated to the control group, and less likely to identify themselves as part of an ethnic minority.
 To address missing data patterns and maximize the number of families we could classify in a profile (i.e., prevent listwise deletion during profile allocation) we used multiple imputation, simulating random draws from the posterior distribution of the missing scores.
 These scores were generated using all profile indicators, and the indicators of missing data.
-We used 50 imputed datasets.
+We used 50 imputed data sets.

-Latent profile analyses from 1- to 5-profile solutions were ran sequentially on the 50 imputed datasets and were evaluated based on: (i) three fit indices (Bayesian information criterion (BIC), Akaike information criterion (AIC), and the Lo-Mendell-Rubin adjusted (LRT) test), (ii) entropy (i.e., estimate of the probability that each participant is in each of the classes) and mean class probabilities, (iii) profile size (i.e., at least 5% of participants in each profile), and (iv) theoretical plausibility (i.e., whether subgroups seem theoretically meaningful).
-After the selection of the best profile solution, we reran the class analysis on one of the imputed datasets, fixing the profile indicators based on the output in step 1.
+Latent profile analyses from one- to five-profile solutions were run sequentially on the 50 imputed data sets and were evaluated based on (a) three fit indices (Bayesian information criterion [BIC], Akaike information criterion [AIC], and the Lo-Mendell-Rubin adjusted [LRT] test), (b) entropy (i.e., estimate of the probability that each participant is in each of the classes) and mean class probabilities, (c) profile size (i.e., at least 5% of participants in each profile), and (d) theoretical plausibility (i.e., whether subgroups seem theoretically meaningful).
+After the selection of the best profile solution, we reran the class analysis on one of the imputed data sets, fixing the profile indicators based on the output in Step 1.